The Emilia Romagna

 Early Notables of the Agostino family (pre 1700)

-Prominent among members of the family was Guido Agosti of Brescia who was in the council; Obizzo Agosti was supreme Captain of the Brescian military; Lodovico Agosti was Archbishop of Spalato in the 12th century; in the 13th century Girolamo Agosti was given the titles of Count and Knight, which continued...
-Another 266 words (19 lines of text) are included under the topic Early Agostino Notables in all our PDF Extended History products and printed products wherever possible.
+Prominent among members of the family was Guido Agosti of Brescia who was in the council; Obizzo Agosti was supreme Captain of the Brescian military; Lodovico Agosti was Archbishop of Spalato in the 12th century; in the 13th century Girolamo Agosti was given the titles of Count and Knight, which continued through his descendants until 1618; Agnolo Agostino was a renowned architect in the 13th century who designed the Porta Romagna and the Church of St. Francis in Siena.
+Mariano and Paolo Agostini, brothers, were among the leaders of the Pisan government, and their ancestors maintained their positions for many more...
+Another 216 words (15 lines of text) are included under the topic Early Agostino Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Agostino family to the New World and Oceana